-62 A model of controlled facilitation of informal economy is relevant today to the PRC-Pakistan, Pak-Afghan, Fergana Valley, and Afghan-Tajikistan border regions.
+A model of controlled facilitation of informal economy is relevant today to the PRC-Pakistan, Pakistan-Afghanistan, Fergana Valley, and Afghanistan-Tajikistan border regions.

-63 Under the Belt and Road Initiative, transnational digital and banking networks are being established and, therefore, can potentially facilitate information technology and financial services integration, enabling greater people-to-people contact.
-The Digital Silk Road has steadily advanced.
-Memorandums of understanding on cooperation between the PRC and 16 countries have been signed, 11 Chinese banks have set up 71 branches in 27 Belt and Road countries, and the renminbi cross-border clearing system covered 41 countries and regions.
+&lt;sup>63 Under the Belt and Road Initiative, transnational digital and banking networks are being established and, therefore, can potentially facilitate information technology and financial services integration, enabling greater people-to-people contact.
+Memorandums of understanding on cooperation on the Digital Silk Road have been signed between the PRC and 16 countries, 11 Chinese banks have established 71 branches in 27 countries, and 41 countries are covered by the renminbi cross-border clearing system.
 Xinhuanet.
 2019.
 Factbox: New Progress in Pursuit of Belt and Road Initiative.
 19 March.

-64 World Economic Forum.
+World Economic Forum.
 2019.
 Climate Change Is Threatening Security in Central Asia.
 Here Are Ways to Reduce the Risk.
 25 January.